coutinho97/coutinho97/README.md

 - 👋 Hi, I’m @coutinho97,
-- 👀 I’m looking for a new job on the programming world :)
+- 👀 I’m looking for a new job as a embedded software engeneer!
-- 🌱 I’m currently working on a project with C#, VB and SQL server.
-- 💞️ I’m looking to collaborate on new projects that make me a better programmer!
 - 📫 cou7inho97@gmail.com

 <!---